Persistent genital arousal disorder: Treatment

 Because PGAD has only been researched since 2001, there is little documenting what may cure or remedy the disorder.
 Treatment may include extensive psychotherapy, psycho-education, and pelvic floor physical therapy.
 In one case, serendipitous relief of symptoms was concluded from treatment with varenicline, a treatment for nicotine addiction.
 It was reported in a study that repeated masturbation (51%), strong or prolonged orgasms (50%), distraction (39%), intercourse (36%), exercise (25%), and cold compresses (13%) were the most relieving treatments that could be done without the help of a professional.

 Having a team of professionals such as a medical provider, a pelvic floor physical therapist, massage therapist and sex therapist has been shown to aid patients.
 One study found that, after working with professionals, patients felt validated, listened to, and that their sexual function had improved.
 Many patients felt practicing mindfulness allowed them to adjust to living with PGAD by recognizing thoughts and emotions corresponding to the symptoms and avoiding brooding over them.
 This treatment method focuses on reducing the anxiety that is caused by the condition and pushes the patient to develop effective distraction and relaxation techniques.

 Epidemiology

-PGAD is very rare and is believed to affect about 1% of women; it is considered even rarer in men.
+PGAD is believed to affect about 1% of women; it is considered even rarer in men.
 Although online surveys have indicated that hundreds of women and men may have PGAD, documented case studies have been limited.